Calvin-CS/TSGL/linux-installer/readme.txt

 LDFLAGS="$LDFLAGS -L/the/library/path/that/has/the/library", replacing /the/library/path/that/has/the/library with the library path then hit ENTER.
 (To determine where your libraries are, type "ldconfig -p | grep LIBRARY_NAME" where LIBRARY_NAME is GLEW, glfw, GL, or freetype.).

++ The configure script is more of a installer.sh script.
+It does the first two steps in the Linux installation process; configure and make, but not make install.
 ---------------------------
 STEPS
 ---------------------------